UPBGE/UPBGE-Docs/source/manual/logic_nodes/animation/animation_status.rst

 Animation Status
 ==============================

+Retrieve information about an action currently playing on an object.

 Inputs
 ++++++++++++++++++++++++++++++

 Object
-   Which object to use.
-Type in or picker-select.
+   Get an action currently playing on this object.

 Layer
-   todo
+   Select the layer from which to pick the action.

 Outputs
 ++++++++++++++++++++++++++++++

 Is Playing
-   *True* if animation is playing.
+   *True* if an animation is playing on the selected layer.

 Action Name
-   Resulting name of the animation.
+   Name of the action currently playing on the selected layer.

 Action Frame
-   todo
+   Current frame of the action currently playing on the selected layer.